-Everyday our doggie daycare specialists make sure to give your pup the tender care, love and exercise they need while you're off bringing home the bacon.
-Whether your pooch is here for an entire day while you're at work, or just a few hours while you run your errands, we'll make sure your doggie socializes to their heart's content - rain or shine!
+Everyday our doggy daycare specialists make sure to give your pup the tender care, love and exercise they need while you're off bringing home the bacon.
+Whether your pooch is here for an entire day while you're at work, or just a few hours while you run your errands, we'll make sure your doggy socializes to their heart's content - rain or shine!

 Going on vacation or just having a fun night on the town?
 Leave your pet with us.
 After playing all day we guarantee a great night's sleep!
 Our primary focus is to give you peace of mind and your dog a fun, safe place to play and make new friends!
 Bark of the Town is the closest thing to home, so you can be off and playing too!

 Does your dog look like they have been playing hard?
 Bring them in for a spa day!
 We proudly offer full service, professional dog grooming to keep your dog looking and feeling great.
 Our members can come play all day and go home with a salon finish.

 1020 NW 67th Street

 M-F 7 a.m. – 6:30 p.m.

 Sat-Sun 10 a.m. – 12 p.m.
 (Boarding drop off & pick up only)